 While the syntax of a well-formed emoji tag sequence is defined in ED-14a, not all possible tag sequences are valid.
-The only valid sequences in this version of Unicode Emoji are defined by sections in this annex, which specify valid combinations of <tag_base> characters and <tag_spec> sequences and their expected presentation.
+The only valid sequences in this version of Unicode Emoji are defined by sections in this annex, which specify valid combinations of <tag\base> characters and <tag\spec> sequences and their expected presentation.
 Conformant implementations only display valid sequences as emoji, and display invalid sequences with a special presentation to show that they are invalid, such as in the examples below.

-There is one common constraint on valid emoji tag sequences: the entire emoji_tag_sequence, including tag_base and tag_end, must not be longer than 32 code points.
-This provides a practical limit needed by many rendering systems, and is consistent with the 32-code-point buffer limit specified for the Stream-Safe Text Format as defined in UAX #15: Unicode Normalization Forms [UAX15].
+There is one common constraint on valid emoji tag sequences: the entire emoji\tag\sequence, including tag\base and tag\end, must not be longer than 32 code points.
+This provides a practical limit needed by many rendering systems, and is consistent with the 32-code-point buffer limit specified for the Stream-Safe Text Format as defined in Unicode Standard Annex #15, "Unicode Normalization Forms" [UAX15].

 If a platform supports tag sequences, but a particular emoji tag sequence is invalid or cannot be displayed, then to reduce spoofing risk that emoji tag sequence should be displayed using a missing emoji glyph if feasible.
-The following are examples, where the tag_base character is a black flag.
+The following are examples, where the tag\base character is a black flag.

-Sample images Condition The implementation supports tag sequences, but this particular sequence is either not supported or simply invalid.
+Samplimage The implementation supports tag sequences, but this particular sequence is either not supported or simply invalid.
 (If the font technology permits, the missing emoji glyph can be overlaid on the tag_base character, thus occupying the same physical dimensions as if the sequence were supported.)
 The implementation does not support tag sequences at all.
 (The tag characters are normally invisible, and thus only the base character displays.)

-In examples in this section, underlined ASCII characters represent the corresponding tag characters, while \uparrow represents the tag end.
+In examples in this section, underlined ASCII characters represent the corresponding tag characters, while $\underline{\bullet}$ represents the tag\end.